7 Natural Tips to Get More Energy

 If you’re getting older, hormonal changes may be a factor in your energy levels.
 Women approaching menopause may experience changes in their thyroid hormone levels, which can affect your energy, metabolism, and sleep.
 For men, dropping testosterone levels can impact energy, drive, metabolism, and mood.
 There are natural solutions for these issues, as well as medical ones.

 If you feel tired all the time, there’s usually a reason.
 Most of the time, it’s a matter of taking better care of yourself.
-If you treat your body well, you’ll not only feel better, you’ll be able to function at your physical, mental, and emotional best.
+If you treat your body well and follow our natural tips to get more energy, you'll not only feel better, you’ll be at your physical, mental, and emotional best without having to wonder: How do I get more energy?

 1. Ganio MS, Armstrong LE, Casa DJ, McDermott BP, Lee EC, Yamamoto LM, Marzano S, Lopez RM, Jimenez L, Le Bellego L, Chevillotte E, Lieberman HR.
 Mild dehydration impairs cognitive performance and mood of men.
 Br J Nutr.
 2011 Nov;106(10):1535-43. doi: 10.1017/S0007114511002005.
 Epub 2011 Jun 7.
 PMID: 21736786.